Due Diligence = Tank Sweeps with GPR

 Tank scans or sweeps are performed as part of normal buyer due diligence during a real estate transaction.
 Due diligence is what a buyer perform prior to purchase to protect themselves from liability.
 A home inspection is a form of due diligence, but most all home inspection exclude oil tank scans.

 What buyers and seller often fail to realize is that the most important question about any oil tank is if it leaked.
-What most homebuyers do not know is that thousands of properties in NJ have undergone oil tank removals where the tank leaked and the contamination was never cleaned up.
+What most homebuyers do not know is that thousands of properties in NJ PA & DE have oil tanks that leaked, which is not disclosed to buyers.
+Get a tank Sweep and protect yourself.